|

 quota-preferential form, which is the form of PR

-also to allow their ballots to be transferred to
+also to allow their votes to be transferred to

 other candidates outside their preferred party if